colevoss/pg-connect/README.md

 Start pg-Connect:
 ```
-npm start
+npm start -u <postgres username> -p <postgres password>
 ```

-Point your browser to `http://localhost:8000` to see the your postgress databases!
+Point your browser to `http://localhost:8000` to see the your postgres databases!